ValveSoftware/steam-runtime/doc/possible-designs.md

 ## <a name="pressure-vessel-scout-on-srt2">2018 `LD_LIBRARY_PATH` scout runtime + newer Platform + scout again</a>

 This design is used by the "Steam Linux Runtime" compatibility tool since mid July 2021.
+It is referred to internally as the "scout-on-soldier" runtime.

     |----------------------------
     |                    Host system